JamesWoolfenden/terraform-aws-cloudfront-s3/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![pre-commit](https://img.shields.io/badge/checkov-verified-brightgreen)](https://www.checkov.io/)

-Terraform module to provision a private S3 bucket as a static website that sits behind a Cloudfront distribution.
+This Terraform module is to provision a private S3 bucket, and use it as a static website, and sit that behind a Cloudfront distribution.

 ## Usage

-Creates a static site with cloudfront distribution in front
+Creates a static site with cloudfront distribution in front, add a file **module.cloudfront.tf** to your template:

 ```hcl
 module "cloudfront" {